The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 — Irish proverb

-The rules of meditation are pretty simple.
+The rules of meditation are dead simple.

 Rule no. 1: Focus your attention on your breath.